-- a) It is not found or identified by the player within the three minutes the player has started looking for it. - b) The player has executed the second shot with the provisional ball, which is now the one 'in play'. - c) The player has executed a shot with a replacement ball.
+- 1. It is not found or identified by the player within the three minutes the player has started looking for it. or - 2.
+The player has executed the second shot with the provisional ball, that is now the one 'in play'. - 3.
+The player has executed a shot with a replacement ball.